Fostering a Dynamic Co-Educational Environment

 First Friendships and Integrated Interests

-In each classroom, boys and girls create lasting bonds and collaborate in meaningful ways.
+In each classroom, children create lasting bonds and collaborate in meaningful ways.
 In the early childhood, boys and girls form their first friendships in the sandbox, building with blocks, caring for dolls in dramatic play, or constructing elaborate train landscapes together.
 Teachers take care to encourage students’ interests in all kinds of play rather than defaulting to outdated gender stereotypes.

 Lower school students collaborate on academic projects and play together in games on the playdeck.
 As they begin to discover their own interests and individual skills, they also practice taking the time to appreciate those of their classmates.